The Tourist (2010 film): Production

 The project went through a number of directorial and cast changes.
 Originally, Lasse Hallström was set to direct, with Charlize Theron to play the female lead.
 After Hallström left, allegedly over scheduling conflicts, Bharat Nalluri came on board, and then Tom Cruise was announced to play the male lead, though he was later replaced by Sam Worthington.
-When Jolie accepted her role, so did director Florian Henckel von Donnersmarck, but he, along with Worthington subsequently left, citing "creative differences".
+When Angelina Jolie accepted her role, so did director Florian Henckel von Donnersmarck, but he, along with Worthington subsequently left, citing "creative differences".
 After many other directors were considered, including Alfonso Cuarón, Henckel von Donnersmarck returned, re-wrote the script in two weeks, and shot the film in 58 days (including 2nd unit days), with Johnny Depp as the male lead.

 Filming began in Paris with Jolie on February 23, 2010, before moving to Venice, where Depp joined the production on March 1.
 French Minister of Culture Frédéric Mitterrand visited Florian Henckel von Donnersmarck on set when The Tourist was filming in Place Colette.

 Henckel von Donnersmarck was assisted by stunt coordinator Simon Crane, who devised the boat action sequence.
 In the DVD director's commentary, Henckel von Donnersmarck recounts that the film's one action sequence was devised by Crane to allow for the speed limitations imposed on boats in Venice.
 This speed limit was strictly enforced by the Venetian authorities, and there was a policeman on set at all times to make sure no wave movement caused the pillars on which the palazzi are built to be exposed to oxygen.
 Henckel von Donnersmarck and Crane felt that if one boat was towing the other, this could perhaps be a realistic reason for a slow speed chase.

 The whole film was made in only a little over 11 months, counting from the day Henckel von Donnersmarck came on board to re-write and direct to the day of the premiere in New York.
 It had to be shot so quickly because Depp had to leave for Hawaii to start filming the fourth film of the Pirates of the Caribbean franchise.
 The reason post-production had to happen so quickly was because all commercially interesting release dates in 2011 were reserved for the potential start of Pirates of the Caribbean: On Stranger Tides.

-Themes

-Janus symbolism

-The film repeatedly uses symbolism revolving around the Roman god Janus.
-In particular:

-At a dinner in Venice, Frank asks Elise about her bracelet, and she replies:

-The safe in Pearce's apartment is hidden behind a Janus-relief.

-It is revealed that Alexander Pearce has obtained a new face with the help of plastic surgery.

-Dostoyevsky references

-The film's Russian gangsters Virginsky (Igor Jijikine), Lebyadkin (Vladimir Orlov), Liputin (Vladimir Tevlovski), Fedka (Alec Utgoff), and Shigalyov (Mark Zak) all carry names from Fyodor Dostoyevsky's 1873 political novel Demons.
-First-credited screenwriter and director Donnersmarck has talked of his childhood obsession with the Russian writer, and the Dostoyevskian theme of corrupt police and government resonates throughout the film.